 When he finishes at Cambridge he will return to the US to Harvard where he will do a PhD in Biostatistics.
 He continues to play golf, but mostly with friends and mentors, including professors.

 - Gonville and Caius College

 I am a postdoctoral fellow in Health Care Policy at Harvard Medical School, mentored by Professor Sharon-Lise Normand.
-Previously, I obtained my PhD in biostatistics at Harvard working with Prof Tianxi Cai.
-My research focuses on developing novel statistical methods for analyzing clinical trials and electronic health records.
-At Cambridge, I completed an MPhil in operations management, and examined the drivers of the weekend mortality effect in NHS emergency departments.
-As the son of immigrants from China, I had always wanted to reconnect with my roots and study at a Chinese institute of higher learning.
-Through the Schwarzman Scholars program, I studied public policy at Tsinghua University in Beijing, China, completing a MA in global affairs.
+Previously, I obtained my PhD in biostatistics at Harvard University working with Professor Tianxi Cai.
+My research focuses on developing novel statistical methods for real-world data.
+At Cambridge, I completed an MPhil in healthcare operations and examined the drivers of the weekend mortality effect in NHS emergency departments.
+Before that, I was part of the inaugural class of Schwarzman Scholars at Tsinghua University in Beijing, China, completing a MA in global affairs.
 Previously, I focused my undergraduate studies in biostatistics and infectious diseases at the University of North Carolina – Chapel Hill.
-I co-lead an NIH-funded randomized controlled trial to improve sexual health delivery in Guangzhou, China.
-With support from the Goldwater Scholarship, I completed an honors thesis on the efficacy of the RTS,S malaria vaccine among Malawian children.
+I co-lead an NIH-funded randomized controlled trial to improve sexual health delivery in China and studied the efficacy of the RTS,S malaria vaccine among children in Malawi.
 In the future, I aim to collaborate with global institutions to advance the field of biostatistics and health policy and develop tools to improve healthcare delivery.

 Interests: Golf, basketball, tennis, reading history, debating politics